rei/rei-cedar-docs/docs/components/paragraphs/README.md

 - Customer reviews on PDP pages
 - Class or event descriptions
 - REI Adventure descriptions

-Sentinel carries a stronger brand impression with other brand material, and is primarily used for:
 - Editorial copy on PDP pages
 - Long articles on Expert Advice or Co-op Journal pages